Huskyeder/stackato-doc/admin/console/index.rst

 * **Support Page**: EJS templated HTML to display on the Support page.
   Change this if you are supporting your end users directly.

 * **Eula Content**: End User License Agreement.
-Change this if you are exposing Stackato to end users under specific terms.
+Change this only if you are an OEM customer exposing Stackato to end users under your own specific licensing terms.

 * **Custom Stylesheet**: A single CSS file used to override any existing styling in the Management Console.
 Inspect the Console with browser tools such as Firebug or Chrome Developer Tools to see the class names and IDs.

+Detailed instructions for customizing and branding Stackato can be found in the :ref:`Theming and Customization <customize>` section.

+.. _console-settings-dea:

+.. index:: Max Memory Percentage

+.. index:: max_memory_percentage

+DEA
+^^^

+* **Max Memory Percentage**: The percentage of physical memory each DEA node can use for hosted applications.
+The 80% default setting leaves enough memory for the OS and DEA processes on a node with 4GB of RAM.
+  This can be increased on nodes with more memory available (e.g. to 90% on a node with 8GB of RAM).
+Do not exceed 100% unless the system correctly supports swap space and has it enabled.
+Restart all DEA roles/nodes to apply the change.

+* **Max Staging Duration**: The maximum time allowed for application staging.

+.. _console-settings-logyard:

+Logyard
+^^^^^^^

+Lists current log :ref:`Drains <logging-drains-system>` and the log drain retry limits.
+Drains and limits cannot be changed in this interface;
+use the :ref:`kato log drain ... <kato-command-ref-log-drain-add>` commands and :ref:`kato config ... <kato-command-ref-config>`
+commands.

 .. _console-settings-quota-definitions:

+.. _console-settings-quota-plans:

 Quota Plans
 ^^^^^^^^^^^